Why we built this

 Tycana was built for text from the beginning.
 Not because we’re nostalgic for the terminal — because we saw where things were heading.

-When you type tycana add "Review PR tomorrow 2pm", you’re expressing intent through structured text.
-When an AI assistant says “add a task to review the PR by tomorrow afternoon,” it’s expressing the same intent through structured text.
+When you type tycana add "Follow up on capacity review tomorrow 2pm", you’re expressing intent through structured text.
+When an AI assistant says “add a task to follow up on the capacity review by tomorrow afternoon,” it’s expressing the same intent through structured text.
 Same language.
 Same semantics.
 Different speaker.

 This isn’t a coincidence.
 It’s the whole point.